by redclay | Sep 3, 2021 | Creative Writing, Detention Center Writing Contests, Non-fiction, non-fiction

 At this current time Damariah is 13 going to the 8th grade, in Destiny is 3 about to turn 4 yrs old this September getting ready for Pre-School.
 I miss you guys so much that words can’t describe and I’m truly sorry for being away from you all this long.
 I promise it won’t happen again.
 I’ll see the both of you sooner than you think, but until then I Love you guys in stop giving mommy a hard time.

-by redclay | Sep 3, 2021 | Creative Writing, Detention Center Writing Contests, fiction, Fiction
+by redclay | Sep 3, 2021 | Creative Writing, Detention Center Writing Contests, Fiction, fiction

 LF